Trucks – District Court confirms – by now – settled case law: assignment model once again accepted and Dutch law governs all claims

-Several known European Truck producers colluded on Truck pricing and on passing on the costs of compliance with stricter emission rules.
-The European Commission has imposed record fines of several billion Euros in these cases.
-The Commission’s investigation revealed that the Truck producers had engaged in a Cartel relating to coordinating prices for medium and heavy trucks in the European Economic Area, the timing for the introduction of emission technologies, and the passing on to customers of the costs for the emission technologies.
+Several known European Truck producers colluded on Truck pricing, for which the European Commission has imposed fines of several billion Euros.
+The Commission’s investigation revealed that the Truck producers had engaged in a cartel relating to coordinating prices.
 The infringement covered the entire EEA and lasted 14 years.

 An exercise in legal archaeology, reaching as far back as 1962, leads to favourable opinion for cartel damages claims

 In May 2019, we reported about an important judgment of the Amsterdam District Court in the cartel damages action of Stichting Cartel Compensation (SCC) in respect of the Air Cargo cartel.
 That judgment concerned the question whether the District Court, as national court, was authorised to privately enforce the European prohibition on cartels in respect of flights from before certain dates.